-Taliban terror in Pakistan is extreme nowadays.
+Taliban terror in Pakistan is extreme nowadays, encouraging sect violence.
 Since its inception, the Taliban were associated with fear, terror, torture and inhuman activities.
 But more recently, particularly after the short lived agreement with Pakistan government to implement Shariah law in Swat, the Taliban made Islamabad their next target.
 This wish of spreading Taliban rule in Pakistan was checked by Pakistan, America and the world.
 After that, what happened should have happened much earlier.
 The Pakistan army, instead of wasting time on the Indian border, had to fight the Taliban in Swat and other affected regions.
 This Pakistan army operation is ongoing and there is news of Taliban suffering huge losses.

 Enraged by the Pakistan army operations, the Taliban are now targeting, by a pre-planned strategy, several military and security centres in Pakistan, and continuously targeting the security personnel by suicide operations.
 In the past few days, a suicide attack near an ISI office, and prior to that, an attack on the police training centre in Lahore, have come as a challenge by the Taliban to the security apparatus of Pakistan.

 But the more unfortunate thing is that this inhuman Taliban has now started targeting the religious buildings like mosques and madrassas.
 They target the mosques and madrassas of groups or sects who are not supportive of their extremist and inhuman ideology.
 Clearly stating, a Taliban ideologue so called ‘Muslim’ fighter is the enemy of every sect of Muslims.